From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Findings

-\textbf{Alignment Between Hashtags and Video Content} We also examined whether videos' actual content aligns with their associated hashtag and communities.
-While each video was coded for its primary topic, we find that videos typically contain hashtags from multiple communities, revealing complex patterns in how substance-related content is tagged and disseminated.\\ \textbf{Advocacy, Recovery, and Support Content} Videos coded primarily as advocacy and recovery content (119 videos, 33.9\%), the largest thematic group in our manual coding, showed strong alignment with two major hashtag communities (see Table \ref{tab:community_topic}):
+We next examined how videos' content aligned with their associated hashtag and communities.
+While each video was coded for its primary topic, videos typically contained hashtags from multiple communities, revealing complex patterns in how substance-related content is tagged and disseminated.
+The following analysis focuses on the three most prevalent content categories: Advocacy and recovery, Entertainment, and Educational content - which together comprise 75.2\% of coded videos.
+Full cross-tabulations for all categories are provided in Table~\ref{tab:community_topic} in the Appendix.

+\textbf{Advocacy, Recovery, and Support Content: } Videos coded primarily as advocacy and recovery content (33.9\%, $n=119$ videos), the largest thematic group in our manual coding, showed strong alignment with two major hashtag communities (see Table \ref{tab:community_topic} in Appendix):

-\begin{itemize} \item Awareness \& Advocacy (99 videos, 57.2\%): Recovery-focused videos frequently used hashtags like ``\#harmreduction'' and ``\#wedorecover''.
-Notably, while recovery-focused hashtags were more commonly used overall, content tagged with harm reduction messaging (particularly ``\#harmreductionsaveslives'') generated substantially higher user engagement across all metrics - views, likes, comments, and shares (Figure \ref{fig:engagement_hashtag}). \item Health Conditions (100 videos, 56.8\%): Videos discussing recovery often included medical or health-focused tags like ``\#addiction'', ``\#chronicpain'', and ``\#pain'' (Figure \ref{fig:awareness_health}) \end{itemize}
+\begin{itemize} \item Awareness \& Advocacy (57.2\%, $n=99$ videos): Recovery-focused videos frequently used hashtags like \textit{\#harmreduction} and \textit{\#wedorecover}.
+Notably, while recovery-focused hashtags were more commonly used overall, content tagged with harm reduction messaging (particularly \textit{\#harmreductionsaveslives}) generated substantially higher user engagement across all metrics - views, likes, comments, and shares (Figure \ref{fig:engagement_hashtag}). \item Health Conditions (56.8\%, $n=100$ videos): Videos discussing recovery often included medical or health-focused tags like \textit{\#addiction}, \textit{\#chronicpain}, and \textit{\#pain} (Figure \ref{fig:awareness_health}) \end{itemize}

-Content of videos seen in this group are typically centered around active or past efforts to recover from substance abuse, discussed in context of cautionary tales, or implicitly imploring the viewer to regard substance abuse with regard and care due to potential harms.
+Content in this group was typically centered on active or past efforts to recover from substance use, framed through cautionary narratives or expressions of care regarding the potential harms of substance misuse.

-\textbf{Entertainment and Platform Engagement} Entertainment and humor-focused content (99 videos, 28.2\%) as well as videos that documented using a substances for engagement (14 videos, 4\%) similarly bridged multiple communities.
-These videos predominantly contained hashtags from the communities:
+\textbf{Entertainment and Platform Engagement} Entertainment and humor-focused content (28.2\%, $n=99$ videos) as well as videos that documented using substances for engagement (4\%, $n=14$ videos) also bridged multiple communities.
+These videos predominantly contained hashtags from the following communities: